 What is AmeriCorps Cape Cod Doing to Prevent the Spread of COVID-19?

-ACC will stay apprised of the CDC, MA Department of Health, and Barnstable County Health and Environment Department evolving recommendations for avoidance and containment of COVID-19.
-At this time, we can keep the program and our community safe by following all prevention recommendations for maintaining a clean and healthy environment as well as adhering to social distancing recommendations.
-ACC will ensure EPA-registered household disinfectants are always well stocked and that hand sanitizer is available in areas without handwashing sinks.
-ACC staff is committed to keeping program participants, service partners, and community members informed of any decisions that may affect directly affect them.
+ACC will stay apprised of the World Health Organization (WHO), CDC, MA DPH, and Barnstable County Health Department’s evolving recommendations for avoidance and containment of COVID-19.
+The ACC program includes dormitory-style housing for its members and has the right to place additional requirements and preventive measures in order to protect its members, staff, and community partners.
+At this time, we can keep the program and our community safe by following all prevention recommendations laid out in the ACC INFECTIOUS DISEASE & PANDEMIC RESPONSE PLAN.
+ACC will ensure EPA-registered household disinfectant are always well stocked and that hand sanitizer is available in areas without handwashing sinks.
+ACC staff is committed to keeping members, service partners, and community members informed of any decisions that may affect the program.

-- Before leaving the program residence for group service, this includes weekend service, members are encouraged monitor their health by completing the self-certify checklist.
+- Before leaving the program residence for group service, including weekend service, members are encouraged to monitor their health by completing the Self-Certify Checklist.

-- If a participant starts to exhibit a fever, cough, shortness of breath, or sore throat at a service site, they should report to their Program Supervisor and the Program Manager right away.
-That individual will return to their program residence and follow the guidance for “What To Do If You Are Sick.”
+- If a participant starts to exhibit a fever, cough, shortness of breath or sore throat at a service site, they should report to their Program Supervisor and Program Coordinator right away.
+That individual will return to their program residence and follow the guidance from ACC INFECTIOUS DISEASE & PANDEMIC RESPONSE PLAN.

-- Staff and members must wipe down the high touched areas in program vehicles after each use (i.e. door handles, steering wheel, seats, dashboard, etc.).
+- Staff and members must wipe down the high touched areas in program vehicles after each use.

-- Members may ride in a vehicle with service partners if required at their Individual Placement.
-It is advised that a mask be worn at all times and the vehicle be wiped down after each use.
+- Members may ride in a vehicle with their Service Partners if required at their Individual Placement(s).
+It is advised that a mask be worn, and the vehicle be wiped down after each use.

 - Department Home